The Songmaker Story

 A Hoot is an official chapter of Songmakers and so is governed by the board as a sanctioned get-together, usually at a private home and attended by an average of 10 – 20 people.
 Everyone gets one or more turns at which time they may either Perform a song, lead a sing-along song, request a song or performance by someone else, or simply “Pass.”
 Larger venues sometimes exceed 30 people and when this happens, the group will break down into smaller circles.

 Hoots are held eight times a month in locations from Orange County to Ventura County.
-Song Circles are similar but do not have the same restrictions as hoots regarding alcohol as they are considered private parties.
+Song Circles are similar but are not bound by Songmakers Hoot policy guidelines as they are considered private parties.
 See the Hoots page for the schedule of current hoots and Song Circles.